Dear Danny,

 "Big Jim" and "Bessie" married shortly, thereafter.
 My father, a career soldier, left the Army when his enlistment was up and entered civilian life during the darkest days of the Great Depression as a regular working family man.

-December 8, 1941, I was pushing the rocking chair in which my Uncle Eddie was sitting, in our living room, if it can really be called that, when the news came over the radio about Pearl Harbor.
+December 8, 1941, I was pushing the rocking chair in which my Uncle Eddie was sitting, in our living room, if it can really be called that when the news came over the radio about Pearl Harbor.

 "Big Jim," always the Warrior, had no other choice he could live with than to re-enlist and join the fight for Freedom.
 They knew this would place a heavy burden on my mother while he was gone, but they were part of that Greatest Generation who never considered alternatives.
 A great evil had descended upon the world and it had to be defeated at all costs.

-My father was brought home on emergency leave for Bootsy's funeral, the son he had never seen, and, more so, because my mother was so traumatized and devastated over the loss of Bootsy she had to be hospitalized.
+My father was brought home on emergency leave for Bootsy's funeral, the son he had never seen and more so because my mother was so traumatized and devastated over the loss of Bootsy she had to be hospitalized.

 February 11, 1945, my brother, and closest friend, Donnie, was born, the "spitting image" of our mother.
 God had given her a gift of love to help heal her heart.